Vitamin C

 Vitamin C powder

-Vitamin C serum
+Vitamin C Serum

-The right dosage: when it is enough
+The right dosage: when is enough?

 The maximum permitted daily dose of vitamin C for dietary supplements in Switzerland is 750 mg.